Eating, Drinking and Swallowing Difficulties - Dysphagia Awareness Training and Resources

 Having an eating, drinking or swallowing difficulty (dysphagia) has serious implications for a person’s health and well-being with increased likelihood of chest infections, malnutrition, dehydration, choking incidents and hospitalisations.

 The quality of support provided for individuals with dysphagia who need modified diets and / or assistance is central to their health outcomes.
 Health and social care workers need to have particular knowledge and skills to be able to provide safe care alongside specialist support from Speech and Language Therapists, GPs and other health professionals.

 - Information about the Regional Dysphagia Awareness digital learning resource and how to access this.

-- Information about the Publich Health Agency resources and links to these.
+- Information about the HSC and Publich Health Agency resources and links to these.

 - Information about the Social Care Council's Promoting Good Nutrition resource and how to access this - (this also includes a content on Dysphagia).